derv82/wifite2/EVILTWIN.md

 2. Second card is Deauthing clients.
 This could be 'paused' while validating the password, but that may allow clients to connect to the target AP.
 3. ...A third wifi card may make this cleaner.

+TODO: The exact commands to verify Wifi passwords in Linux; I'm guessing we have to use `wpa_supplicant` and the like.
+TODO: Choose the fastest & most-relaiable method for verifying wifi paswords

 Evil Webserver & Deauth Communication
 -------------------------------------